 This blog discusses how to use “barometric pressure” forecasting in the eWeather HD app by Elecont and from weather web site barometric pressure data to manage barometric pressure triggers in migraine headache, other headache, arthritis, and some autoimmune disorders.
 This blog also provides considerable self-help health information and tips for managing migraines and headaches, plus a brief review of the Migraine Buddy and Headache Diary Pro apps.

-The eWeather HD app was originally developed & introduced as an Android app by Elecont Software, and then as an IOS app.
-As IOS came later, it sometimes does not have the full features available to Android versions.
+The eWeather HD app was originally developed & introduced as an Android app by Elecont Software, and then added as an IOS app.
+As IOS came later, there was a delay in IOS weather alerts & notifications.
+But in the eWeather HD Sept.
+17, 2017 IOS update, alerts & notifications are fixed.

-Over the last several years, Elecont began to adopt many of my recommendations, which allowed the eWeather HD app to function as an mHealth tool in managing pressure aggravated disorders.
-Starting May 10, 2016, I began to offer FREE Google Promo codes for Android eWeather HD app users who email me.
-It is a $4.95 value.
-IOS versions of the app are less, about $2.95 at the Apple Store.
+Over the last several years, Elecont has adopted some of my recommendations, which has allowed the eWeather HD app to function more as an mHealth tool in managing pressure aggravated disorders.

 April 21, 2017 update includes: